 Risk of attack by transnational terrorist groups exists throughout Europe.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

-Scams involving ATMs, credit cards, a wide range of financial activities, and false identity (such as criminals posing as police officers) have been reported.
+Scams involving exorbitant fees for products and false identity (such as criminals posing as police officers) have been reported.

 Risk exists of robberies and/or assaults occurring after consuming intentionally drugged food or drink; tourists are frequently targeted.
 Highest threat areas include Centrul Vechi (Old Town) in Bucharest.